Etiya - Success Story

 The assessment revealed that the company is strong and growing rapidly, with a strong vision to become an international company.
 It needs to have clear short term strategies and skilled people with common ways of working.
 The company culture is mostly people- and possibility-oriented which is an excellent basis from an Agile perspective.
 Team cultures ranged from Market culture fostering competition between departments.

-The outcome of this study was a defined and measurable strategic goal with possible success criteria, pilots to run and tactics to potentially make these things happen.
+The outcome of this study was a defined and measurable strategic goal with possible success_stories criteria, pilots to run and tactics to potentially make these things happen.